• Skip to primary navigation

 Jump to Recipe Print Recipe

-A hand holding a piece of flatbread pizza with artichokes and arugula.
+A hand holding a piece of flatbread pizza topped with artichokes and arugula.

-I love pizza, It's one of my favorite foods of all time!
-Doesn't everyone love pizza?
-For me, it's right up there with creamy vegan mac and cheese, the best vegan scalloped potatoes, and hearty vegan meatloaf...YUM!
+I love pizza, it's definitely one of my favorite foods of all time.
+For me, it's right up there with creamy vegan mac and cheese, the best vegan scalloped potatoes, and hearty vegan meatloaf.

-Reasons Why You're Going to Love This Pizza
+Reasons Why You're Going to Love This Recipe

 • You don't have to wait for the dough to rise.

-• Easy clean-up since the pizza bakes on a parchment-lined sheet pan.
+• Easy clean-up because the flatbread bakes on a parchment-lined sheet pan.

 Tools You'll Need

-• High Powered Blender (This is the blender that I have and use almost every day!)
+• Blender (This is the blender that I have and use almost every day!)

 Step #1 - Preheat the oven to 425 degrees.
 Add the uncooked quinoa, Italian seasonings, water, garlic clove, and salt to a high powered blender.
 Blend the mixture until the batter is smooth.

-A photo collage showing how to make gluten-free flatbread pizza step by step.
+A photo collage showing how to make flatbread pizza step by step.

 Step #3 - Bake the flatbread for 15 minutes and then remove the tray from the oven.
-Let it sit for 1-2 minutes or until you can touch the flatbread with your hand.
+Use a large spatula to flip it over.

-Step #5 - Bake the flatbread pizza for 5 minutes and then remove it from the oven again.
-Top the vegan pizza with a thin layer of tomato sauce, mushrooms, halved artichoke hearts, and vegan cheese.
-Bake the pizza for 10 more minutes.
+Step #4 - Bake the flatbread for 5 minutes and then remove it from the oven again.
+Top the flatbread with a layer of tomato sauce, vegan cheese, and your favorite toppings.
+Bake the flatbread for 10 more minutes.

-Step #6 - Remove the pizza from the oven and let it cool for 1-2 minutes.
-Use a large pizza cutter to slice the pizza into 6-8 slices and then top it with baby arugula and vegan garlic aioli.
+Step #5 - Remove the pizza from the oven and let it cool for 1-2 minutes.
+Use a large pizza cutter to slice it into 6-8 pieces.

 A hand holding a spoon and drizzling white sauce over a pizza on a parchment-lined tray.